sourav-backend-dev/testing-tellos/README.md

-# 🚀 Tellos Shopify App
+# 🚀 Tellos Shopify Apps

 Welcome to the Tellos Shopify App repository!
 This app injects the Tellos script into Shopify stores, enabling Tellos functionalities seamlessly.